pb82/serverless-operator/README.md

 # Serverless Operator

-A Kubernetes / Openshift Operator, based on the [Operator SDK](https://github.com/operator-framework/operator-sdk) that manages (creates and deletes) link:https://openwhisk.apache.org/[Openwhisk] actions.
+A Kubernetes / Openshift Operator, based on the [Operator SDK](https://github.com/operator-framework/operator-sdk) that manages (creates and deletes) [Openwhisk](https://openwhisk.apache.org) actions.

 ## Installation on Openshift

 *Prerequisite*: Openwhisk deployed to a namespace.
-You can follow the instructions link:https://github.com/projectodd/openwhisk-openshift[here] to set up Openwhisk.
+You can follow the [instructions](https://github.com/projectodd/openwhisk-openshift) to set up Openwhisk.

 Download the resources: